 Here are three great reasons to add rosehip seed oil to your skincare routine:

-It can stimulate collagen production
+It can stimulate collagen production.

-Vitamin A is present in the form of beta-carotene, a form of vitamin A that the skin easily absorbs.
-It works to protect the skin from harmful free radicals that cause dull skin, dark marks, and premature fine lines and wrinkles.
+One of the super-powered antioxidants in this oil is vitamin A, a powerful vitamin that improves skin in almost every single way.
+Vitamin A (also known as retinol) is present in the form of beta-carotene, a form of the vitamin that the skin easily absorbs.
+It works to protect the skin from harmful free radicals that cause dull skin, dark marks, and premature fine lines and wrinkles [source].

-It helps balance acne-prone skin
+It helps balance acne-prone skin.

-It soothes skin inflammation
+It soothes skin inflammation.

-DIY Anti-Aging Rosehip + Rosewater Face Serum
+DIY Antiaging Rosehip + Rose Water Face Serum

 Here’s what you’ll need to make it: